artnoage/ARC-AGI-2/memory_bank/projectbrief.md

 *   Introduce a distance metric to guide users during task solving.
 *   Define a data structure (`data/nature_of_data.md`) to store tasks, variations, traces, and contributions.

-**Phase 2: Benchmarking Agent Reasoning**
+**Phase 2: Synthetic Data Generation & Verification**
+*   Develop tools (`synthetic_data_generators/`) for generating synthetic data, including reasoning traces and code solutions, from language models.
+*   Implement verification mechanisms for generated code.

+**Phase 3: Real Benchmarking**
-*   Create a benchmarking suite (`benchmark/`) to evaluate language model reasoning on ARC tasks.
+*   Create a dedicated benchmarking suite (`benchmark/`) to evaluate language model performance directly on ARC tasks.
-*   Develop a `SimpleAgent` to present ARC 'train' examples to a model.
-*   Prompt the model to explain its reasoning for the input-output transformations.
-*   Save the model's reasoning output for analysis (`data/evaluation/`).
-*   Make the benchmark configurable (`benchmark/config.py`) for different models (local/API) and parameters.
+*   This suite should handle both generating model responses and evaluating their correctness.

 ## Scope

 *   **Phase 1:** Development of the modified testing interface, transformation/reasoning trace features, and data storage mechanisms.
+*   **Phase 2:** Implementation of synthetic data generation tools and verification.
-*   **Phase 2:** Implementation of the benchmarking agent, model interaction utilities, configuration, execution script, and result saving.
+*   **Phase 3:** Implementation of the real benchmarking suite.
-*   Creation and maintenance of Memory Bank documentation throughout both phases.
+*   Creation and maintenance of Memory Bank documentation throughout all phases.

 ## Stakeholders